+- 4.1.
+Limitations.
 This study used only one partner to provide frequencies for both her own, and her partner's, physical aggression and controlling behavior.
-The literature on self versus partner reports suggests that respondents tend to respond in a socially desirable manner by reported that their partners are more aggressive than they are (Archer, 1999).
-In research that asks couples to report on each other's aggression, findings suggest that perpetrator and victim reports are frequently incongruent (e.g., Browning & Dutton, 1986), with women reporting more aggression by their partner than their male partner reports for himself (Dobash & Dobash, 1998; Gondolf, 1999; Schafer 1996).
-Other research has found that both men and women report more aggression from partners compared to toward partners (Heyman & Schlee, 1997; Ross & Babcock, 2009).
-This suggests that wherever possible both partners should provide information on aggression related variables (Moffitt et al., 1997).
+The literature on self versus partner reports suggests that respondents tend to respond in a socially desirable manner by reporting that their partners are more aggressive than they are [71].
+In a research that asks couples to report on each other's aggression, findings suggest that perpetrator and victim reports are frequently incongruent (e.g., [105]), with women reporting more aggression by their partner than their male partner reports for himself [106-108].
+Another research has found that both men and women report more aggression from partners compared to toward partners [99, 109].
+This suggests that wherever possible both partners should provide information on aggression-related variables [74]. - 4.2.
+Conclusion.
+The present study has moved beyond classifying violent people to exploring the relationship in terms of both members' use of control and aggression.
+This analysis suggests that mutuality is a risk factor for more frequent and injurious violence, and hence the behavior of both parties is important to the understanding of IPV.
+It is important to emphasize that the current analysis does not inform on who is responsible for the IPV.
+It does however suggest that for those wishing to understand and/or intervene in IPV relationships, it is necessary to explore both partners' conflict related behaviors.
+Treating one person's problematic behavior but ignoring the others may considerably decrease treatment efficacy [110].